 If you use the ‘Starters’, Logback will be used with appropriate routing included to ensure that dependent libraries that use Java Util Logging, Commons Logging, Log4J or SLF4J will all work correctly.
 Let's suppose, for example, that you're using the web starter in your Maven pom.xml file, as shown below.

 Generally you won’t need to change any logging dependencies and the Spring Boot defaults will work just fine.
-That is to say, you don't need to add any additional dependencies for logging to the pom.
+That is to say, you don't need to add any additional dependencies to the POM for logging.
 You can verify this by printing a tree representation of your project dependencies.
 On the command line, change to your project directory and executing the following command.

 Notice that the Spring Boot starter already includes dependencies for logging...